srl-labs/containerlab/docs/install.md

 ///
 The package installer will put the `containerlab` binary in the `/usr/bin` directory as well as create the `/usr/bin/clab -> /usr/bin/containerlab` symlink.
 The symlink allows the users to save on typing when they use containerlab: `clab <command>`.

+## Windows

+Containerlab runs on Windows powered by Windows Subsystem Linux (aka WSL), where you can run Containerlab directly or in a Devcontainer.
+Open up [Containerlab on Windows](windows.md) documentation for more details.

+## Apple macOS

+Running containerlab on macOS is possible both on ARM (M1/M2/M3/etc) and Intel chipsets.
+For a long time, we had many caveats around M-chipsets on Macs, but with the introduction of ARM64-native NOSes like Nokia SR Linux and Arista cEOS, powered by Rosetta emulation for x86_64-based NOSes, it is now possible to run containerlab on ARM-based Macs.

+Since we wanted to share our experience with running containerlab on macOS in details, we have created a separate - [Containerlab on macOS](macos.md) - guide.

 ## Container

 Containerlab is also available in a container packaging.
 The latest containerlab release can be pulled with: